 Ayrshire work – developed in 19th century Scotland and traditionally used on christening gowns and handkerchiefs using satin stitch, eyelets and needlelace fillings.
 You should have some experience of whitework before you attempt this technique.

 Broderie Anglaise – a delicate technique using eyelets and satin stitch to achieve lace-like effects.
 Also called “eyelet” embroidery.

 Hardanger – a Norwegian technique traditionally worked on even-weave fabric using counted and drawn thread in geometric “Kloster Blocks” to create patterns.

 Mountmellick – an Irish technique worked on firm cotton with matt threads of various thicknesses to produce a textured effect.
 Ideal for newcomers to whitework.

 Drawn thread work – creating stitches on fabric where the warp and/or weft threads have been pulled out to form the foundation of a pattern.

 Pulled thread work – the patterns textures are achieved by pulling some threads together and others apart.

-Richelieu – a cutwork technique using eyelets and ladders.
+Richelieu – a cutwork technique using buttonhole edging and buttonhole bars.